MarkKozel/Comp142-EText/README.md

 ## Development Log
 20210926 - Re-creating Project from scratch.
 Abandoning https://github.com/MarkKozel/cs131_textbook.git to create new repo .
 Parts of cs1-1_textbook will be manually integrated into new project

+Reverted to VuePress 1 as the beta is still a problem

 Created basic VuePress site with images and styles from prototype site.
 Created new Netlify site w/ Auto Deploy from Github push